- Wildflower Preserve

 Individual volunteers and community organizations have stepped forward to create many additional improvements at the preserve.
 Click here to see some of the projects and learn how you can help.

-In partnership with Mote Marine and the Bonefish & Tarpon Trust, a multi-year research study on juvenile tarpon was launched in Sept.
+In partnership with Florida Fish & Wildlife and the Bonefish & Tarpon Trust, a multi-year research study on juvenile tarpon was launched in Sept.
 2012 in Lemon Creek.
 This first-of-its-kind project will provide insights into movement and growth of juvenile tarpon.
 Click here to learn more.

 Many bird and butterfly lovers are expanding their interests to include dragonflies.
 The ponds, fields, and creek areas of the preserve offer opportunities to view a wide variety of species.
-We offer special dragonfly walks periodically and a dragonfly brochure is available at the preserve entry kiosk or by clicking here.
+We offer special dragonfly walks periodically and a dragonfly brochure is available by clicking here.

 Throughout the year, volunteers meet at the preserve to work on invasive plant control, maintenance of the butterfly and birding areas, and other projects.
 Call the office for current volunteer opportunities and come out to join us!
 Click here to see a slide show of our volunteers in action.